sysrev/sysrev/README.md

 ## Testing

 Testing is done both locally and on our Jenkins continuous deployment server at builds.insilica.co.
-If a new test namespace is created, it should be added to the sysrev.test.all in order for it to be picked up by the Jenkins test server.

 To switch between using the production and development versions of the compiled ClojureScript: